folsomcp/specpolFlow/docs-jb/GetStarted/NormalizingOneSpectrum.md

 :align: center
 ```

 Here you can determine the structure of the spectrum in the output file.
-If you select **merge spectral orders** the final spectrum will be continuous rather than separate orders (if separate there will be wavelength overlap between consecutive orders).
+If you select **merge spectral orders**, the final spectrum will be continuous rather than separate orders (if separate there will be wavelength overlap between consecutive orders).
 In the process of merging the orders, the program will choose the spectrum of the upper order.
 The lower panel in Figure 1 will change accordingly, so you will be able to preview the merged normalized spectrum.
 The wavelength units can also be scaled.
 If converted to angstroms (set the scale to 10), the wavelengths can be converted between air and vacuum wavelengths.

 **set poly. degree**: